About

 We are based in the Melbourne CBD, supporting people across Victoria, and with dedicated resources in the Dandenong/Casey area.

-The team is working remotely but all incoming calls to Leadership Plus are going to voicemail and messages are retrieved twice daily and passed on.
-Our normal intake process remains in place with intake workers returning calls on Monday, Wednesday and Friday 9:30 – 12:30.
-It may take up to two intake shifts for us to return a call.
+The team is works remotely, all incoming calls to Leadership Plus go to voicemail and messages are retrieved twice daily and passed on.
+Intake workers return calls and emails on Monday, Wednesday and Friday 9:30 – 12:30.
+It may take up to two intake shifts for us to return a call or email.

-If you have an intake enquiry, please email
+If you have any other enquires, please email

 admin@leadershipplus.com